cornerstone-consulting/INFIODocs/infio-docs.md

     - Ensure that this step is completed before proceeding to deploy dependent services.
     - Verify the status of the stack in the **AWS Console** under **CloudFormation services** to confirm that the stack is fully deployed and all resources have been created.

+#### VPC Endpoint Security Group inbound and outbound rules(infio-vpc-endpoint-sg)

+This **Security Group** allows secure **HTTPS (443) communication** between the **VPC endpoint**, the **INFIO EC2 instance**, and other AWS services inside the **VPC**.

+#### 🔹 Inbound Rules (Incoming Traffic)
+- **Allows HTTPS traffic from the INFIO EC2 instance** (SecurityGroupID) → Ensures only this EC2 instance can access the VPC endpoint securely.
+- **Allows HTTPS traffic from within the VPC (VPCCIDR)** → Enables access for other AWS services like EC2, Lambda, etc.

+#### 🔹 Outbound Rules (Outgoing Traffic)
+- **Allows HTTPS responses to all resources inside the VPC (VPCCIDR)** → Ensures AWS services in the VPC can receive responses.
+- **Allows HTTPS responses to the INFIO EC2 instance** (SecurityGroupID) → Ensures the EC2 instance can get responses from the VPC endpoint.

+This setup ensures **secure communication** between the **VPC endpoint, INFIO EC2 instance, and other AWS resources inside the VPC**.

 ---

 ### Steps for setting up AWS Resources for Infio Assessment Tool via CloudFormation

-This CloudFormation template provisions the necessary AWS resources for the **INFIO Assessment Tool**, including a KMS key, Secrets Manager secret, and S3 bucket.
+- This CloudFormation template provisions the necessary AWS resources for the **INFIO Assessment Tool**, including a KMS key, secrets manager secret, and S3 bucket.
 These resources are optimized to ensure secure data storage and management, enabling robust encryption and controlled access with AWS's advanced security features.
 The Secrets Manager secrets are specifically intended to securely store credentials and connection details for the data providers used by AWS Database Migration Service (DMS) and Infio tool, ensuring secure and seamless data migration operations.
+- When an **INFIO EC2 instance** is deployed from the **AWS Marketplace**, the following additional resources are automatically created:

+**1️⃣ EC2 IAM Role**
+- An **IAM role** is attached to the instance to grant **secure access** to AWS services.

+**2️⃣ Security Group (SG) "infio-ec2-dms-sg" for the INFIO EC2 Instance**
+- A **Security Group** is created to **control inbound and outbound traffic**.
+- It ensures **secure communication** between the EC2 instance and other services inside the **VPC**.
+- This security group is attached with INFIO EC2 instance and DMS instance profile.

+**3️⃣ DMS Instance Profile (Required by Schema Conversion)**
+- A **DMS (Database Migration Service) instance profile** is created.
+- This is required by **Schema conversion (SC)** for **securely managing migration-related tasks**.

 #### Deployment Steps